Brandon Saad: Chicago Blackhawks (2011–2015)

-As the Blackhawks once again qualified for the Stanley Cup playoffs, he began the postseason by posting two assists in game 2 to mark his second career postseason multi-point game.
+As the Blackhawks once again qualified for the Stanley Cup playoffs, he began the postseason by posting two assists in game two to mark his second career postseason multi-point game.
 He also led the team with three assists through two playoff contests against the St. Louis Blues.
 After eliminating the Blues, the Blackhawks met with the Minnesota Wild in the second round.
-In game 2 of their series, Saad recorded two goals to mark his first multi-goal playoff game.
-Although Saad was moved to the second line alongside Handzuš and Kane, the Blackhawks eliminated the Wild in six games and met with the Los Angeles Kings in the Western Conference Finals for the second straight year.
-During game 1, Saad opened the scoring with his first career postseason power-play goal and added an assist to set new career highs in postseason points.
-Later, Saad tallied a goal and two assists to help the Blackhawks to a double-overtime win in game 5 to stave off elimination.
-While playing alongside Kane and Andrew Shaw, the trio combined for 14 points through games 5 and 6.
-Despite their success, the Blackhawks were eliminated by the eventual Stanley Cup champion Kings in game 7 in overtime.
+In game two of their series, Saad recorded two goals to mark his first multi-goal playoff game.
+Although Saad was moved to the second line alongside Handzuš and Kane, the Blackhawks eliminated the Wild in six games and met with the Los Angeles Kings in the Western Conference Final for the second straight year.
+During game one, Saad opened the scoring with his first career postseason power-play goal and added an assist to set new career highs in postseason points.
+Later, Saad tallied a goal and two assists to help the Blackhawks to a double-overtime win in game five to stave off elimination.
+While playing alongside Kane and Andrew Shaw, the trio combined for 14 points through games five and six.
+Despite their success, the Blackhawks were eliminated by the eventual Stanley Cup champion Kings in game seven in overtime.

 Saad drives to the net during the 2015 NHL Winter Classic at Nationals Park.

 Saad entered the 2014–15 season as an early candidate to have a breakout season while being a mainstay on the second line.
 He began the season bouncing between different roles and on different lines as he scored just one goal and seven assists for eight points in the first 13 games.
 In late November, Saad rejoined Hossa and Toews on the Blackhawks top line and the three began a breakout campaign.
 In his first game with the duo, Saad scored a goal, had three shots on net, was a plus-2, and led the team's forwards with a plus-15 Corsi in 5-on-5 situations.
 As the month continued, the trio helped the Blackhawks maintain an 11–2–0 record.
 By December 6, Saad had recorded his fourth multi-point game of the season to extend his point streak to four games.
 He was also tied for fourth on the team with six goals and 13 assists for 19 points through 27 games.
 During the 2015 NHL Winter Classic, Saad helped Toews set an NHL record for most points in an outdoor game.
 By the end of the month, Saad, Toews, and Hossa had reached double-digits in goals while Kane led with 23.
 Saad finished the season with a career-high 23 goals and 29 assists for 52 points through all 82 games.
 His 208 regular season games ranked fifth among 2011 draftees while his 126 points tied for third with Ondřej Palát from that draft class.